2010 Outstanding Young Alumna Award Announced

 Saint Mary's Announces 2010 Outstanding Young Alumna Award Recipient

 Saint Mary’s College

-May 27, 2009 (Notre Dame, Ind.)—The Outstanding Young Alumna Award, awarded annually by the Alumnae Association of Saint Mary's College, honors a woman who is outstanding in her personal, professional or volunteer accomplishments and exemplifies the standards, ideals, and mission of the College and the Alumnae Association.
-The 2009 recipient is Gayla Spenney ’97 of Scottsdale, Ariz.
-She will receive the award at the Reunion Banquet on Saturday, June 6 as part of Reunion Weekend, June 4-7.
+June 8, 2010 (Notre Dame, Ind.)—The Outstanding Young Alumna Award, awarded annually by the Alumnae Association of Saint Mary's College, honors a woman who is outstanding in her personal, professional or volunteer accomplishments and exemplifies the standards, ideals, and mission of the College and the Alumnae Association.
+The 2010 recipient is Andrea Sondag Schweitzer ’00 of Richardson, Texas.

-About Saint Mary’s College: Saint Mary’s College, Notre Dame, Ind., is a four-year, Catholic, women’s institution offering bachelor’s degrees in more than 30 major areas of study.
-The College has six nationally accredited academic programs: social work, art, music, teacher education, chemistry and nursing.
-Saint Mary's College ranks among the nation's top liberal arts colleges in U.S. News & World Report's 2009 annual survey.
+About Saint Mary’s College: Saint Mary’s College, Notre Dame, Ind., is a four-year, Catholic, women’s institution offering five bachelor’s degrees and more than 30 major areas of study.
+Saint Mary’s College has six nationally accredited academic programs: social work, art, music, teacher education, chemistry and nursing.
+Saint Mary's College ranks among the nation's top 100 liberal arts colleges in U.S. News & World Report's 2010 annual survey.
 Founded in 1844, Saint Mary’s is a pioneer in the education of women, and is sponsored by the Sisters of the Holy Cross.